-Contract liabilities as of January 29, 2022 and January 30, 2021, were \$3.9 million and \$4.1 million, respectively.
-The balance as of January 29, 2022 consisted of unearned revenue related to unredeemed gift cards, the monthly bracelet and jewelry clubs of the Pura Vida segment, Pura Vida loyalty club points, Pura Vida customer deposits and payments collected before shipment, and an immaterial amount of unearned revenue for pre-payments of royalties in certain of the Company's licensing arrangements.
-The balance as of January 30, 2021 consisted of unearned revenue related to the monthly bracelet and jewelry clubs of the Pura Vida segment, unredeemed gift cards, Pura Vida loyalty club points, Pura Vida customer deposits and payments collected before shipment, and an immaterial amount of unearned revenue for pre-payments of royalties in certain of the Company's licensing arrangements.
+Contract liabilities as of January 28, 2023 and January 29, 2022, were \$3.2 million and \$3.9 million, respectively.
+The balance consisted of unredeemed gift cards, unearned revenue related to the monthly bracelet and jewelry clubs of the Pura Vida segment, Pura Vida loyalty club points, and Pura Vida customer deposits and payments collected before shipment.
 These contract liabilities are recognized within other accrued liabilities on the Company's Consolidated Balance Sheets.
 Substantially all contract liabilities are recognized within one year.
-The Company did not have contract assets as of January 29, 2022 and January 30, 2021.
+The Company did not have contract assets as of January 28, 2023 and January 29, 2022.

-The balance for accounts receivable from contracts with customers, net of allowances, as of January 29, 2022 and January 30, 2021 was \$18.1 million and \$26.0 million, respectively, which is recognized within accounts receivable, net, on the Company's Consolidated Balance Sheets.
-The provision for doubtful accounts was \$1.2 million and \$1.1 million as of January 29, 2022 and January 30, 2021, respectively.
+The balance for accounts receivable from contracts with customers, net of allowances, as of January 28, 2023 and January 29, 2022 was \$20.7 million and \$18.1 million, respectively, which is recognized within accounts receivable, net, on the Company's Consolidated Balance Sheets.
+The provision for doubtful accounts was \$0.8 million and \$1.2 million as of January 28, 2023 and January 29, 2022, respectively.
 The provision for doubtful accounts is based upon the likelihood of default expected during the life of the receivable.